Randomized Solutions to Convex Programs with Multiple Chance Constraints: Abstract

 \section{Abstract}

 The scenario-based optimization approach (`scenario approach') provides an intuitive way of approximating the solution to chance-constrained optimization programs, based on finding the optimal solution under a finite number of sampled outcomes of the uncertainty (`scenarios').
-A key merit of this approach is that it neither assumes knowledge of the uncertainty set, as it is common in robust optimization, nor of its probability distribution, as it is usually required in stochastic optimization.
-Moreover, the scenario approach is computationally efficient as its solution is based on a deterministic optimization program that is canonically convex, even when the original chance-constrained problem is not.
-Recently, researchers have obtained theoretical foundations for the scenario approach, providing a direct link between the number of scenarios and bounds on the constraint violation probability.
+A key merit of this approach is that it neither requires explicit knowledge of the uncertainty set, as in robust optimization, nor of its probability distribution, as in stochastic optimization.
+The scenario approach is also computationally efficient because it only requires the solution to a convex optimization program, even if the original chance-constrained problem is non-convex.
+Recent research has obtained a rigorous foundation for the scenario approach, by establishing a direct link between the number of scenarios and bounds on the constraint violation probability.
 These bounds are tight in the general case of an uncertain optimization problem with a single chance constraint.

-However, this paper shows that these bounds can be improved in situations where the constraints have a limited `support rank', a new concept that is introduced for the first time.
-This property is typically found in a large number of practical applications---most importantly, if the problem originally contains multiple chance constraints (\eg multi-stage uncertain decision problems), or if a chance constraint belongs to a special class of constraints (\eg linear or quadratic constraints).
-In these cases the quality of the scenario solution is improved while the same bound on the constraint violation probability is maintained, and also the computational complexity is reduced.
+This paper shows that the bounds can be improved in situations where the chance constraints have a limited `support rank', meaning that they leave a linear subspace unconstrained.
+Moreover, it shows that also a combination of multiple chance constraints, each with individual probability level, is admissible.
+As a consequence of these results, the number of scenarios can be reduced from that prescribed by the existing theory for problems with the indicated structural property.
+This leads to an improvement in the objective value and a reduction in the computational complexity of the scenario approach.
+The proposed extensions have many practical applications, in particular high-dimensional problems such as multi-stage uncertain decision problems or design problems of large-scale systems.

 \textbf{Key words:} Uncertain Optimization, Chance Constraints, Randomized Methods, Convex Optimization, Scenario Approach, Multi-Stage Decision Problems.